 During this day of service, student volunteers work hand in hand with neighborhood residents at sites around the Downtown and South campuses.
 Past projects include painting, preparing community gardens and neighborhood flower beds, removing graffiti and general cleanup tasks.
 Community Day is a chance for the university community to give back to the city it loves and to demonstrate UB’s commitment to the neighborhoods around its campuses.

 UB Community Day is held in the fall and spring.
-The date for our fall day of service is Saturday, October 28th.
+The date for our spring day of service is Saturday, October 27th.

 Community Day is open to any UB student- whether you are an undergraduate student, graduate student, living off campus or living on campus, we welcome you to participate in this day of service.
 Please register so we know to expect you.